Napoleon Cake

 Puff pastry

-In the words of the lovely Ina Gartan, “Store bought puff pastry is fine!”
-They are sold in the refrigerator or freezer section at your local grocery store.
+In the words of the lovely Ina Garten, “Store-bought puff pastry is fine!”
+I typically make this recipe with store-bought puff pastry.
+Store-bought puff pastry sheets are sold in the refrigerator or freezer section at your local grocery store.

 Egg yolks